-Equipment Failure accounts for any significant period of time in which equipment is scheduled for production but is not running due a failure of some sort.
+Equipment Failure accounts for any significant period of time in which equipment is scheduled for production but is not running due to a failure of some sort.
 A more generalized way to think of equipment failure is as any unplanned stop or downtime.
-Equipment failure is an Availability Loss.
+Equipment Failure is an Availability Loss.

-Examples of common reasons for equipment failure include tooling failure, breakdowns, and unplanned maintenance.
-From the broader perspective of unplanned stops, other common reasons include no operators or materials, being starved by upstream equipment or being blocked by downstream equipment.
+Examples of common reasons for Equipment Failure include tooling failure, breakdowns, and unplanned maintenance.
+From the broader perspective of unplanned stops, other common reasons include lack of operators or materials, being starved by upstream equipment, or being blocked by downstream equipment.

 Setup and Adjustments accounts for any significant periods of time in which equipment is scheduled for production but is not running due to a changeover or other equipment adjustment.
 A more generalized way to think of Setups & Adjustments is as any planned stop.
 Setup and Adjustments is an Availability Loss.